hsyed/retrieve/README.md

 The functionality will grow in other directions.

-The trakt code needs a lot of refactoring :D The code under the freebase package is beggening to mature.
+The trakt code needs a lot of refactoring :D The code under the freebase package better to look at.

 ----